Steamgjk/Nezha/README.md

 ## All-in-One-Box Test

+We briefly describe the commands to launch the all-in-one-box test.
+Please refer to [more detailed instructions](demo.md) to run the one-box demo.

 ```
 # Launch one beefy machine (e.g., with 16 or 32 CPUs)
 # Launch 3 replicas (All the configuration info is written in ONE yaml file)